anima-libera/anima-libera.github.io/content/posts/qwy3.md

 - Multiple procedural terrain generators.
 Some use a custom structure generation engine that is fast and can handle large structures while keeping the world independent from chunk loading order (see the generator `structures-links-smooth`).
 - Home made N-dimensional noise computation (a bit more optimized than the [noizebra]({{< ref "posts/noizebra" >}}) implementation).
 - Optimized chunk loading order that culls away covered and inaccessible chunks and prioritize terrain over air.
-- Blocks can be placed and removed (but this is not saved to disk yet).
+- Blocks can be placed and removed.
+- Saving/loading to/from disk, named saves.
 - AABB vs voxels simple but working collision resolution.
 - Procedurally generated skybox texture.
 - Threadpool for terrain generation, meshing and skybox texture generation.